lisp/de.setf.resource/examples/stw.md

     ? (rename-package "http://www.w3.org/2004/02/skos/core#"
                       "http://www.w3.org/2004/02/skos/core#" '("skos"))

  Two functions return information about the schema associated with a vocabulary.
-The first, `repository-schema-types` returns a list of the classes present in the repository which were defined by a givne resource:
+The first, `repository-schema-types`, returns a list of the classes present in the repository which were defined by a givne resource:

     ? (respository-schema-types (wilbur-mediator) '{zbw}zbw-extensions.rdf)
     (|http://zbw.eu/namespaces/zbw-extensions/|::|Descriptor| |http://zbw.eu/namespaces/zbw-extensions/|::|Thsys|)

- The second vocabulary-definitions, returns a list of the definitions which were computed when the vocabulary was extracted:
+ The second, `vocabulary-definitions`, returns a list of the definitions which were computed when the vocabulary was extracted:

     ? (vocabulary-definitions (rdf:find-vocabulary (wilbur-mediator) "http://zbw.eu/namespaces/zbw-extensions/"))